Teleportation=Translation: Continuous recovery of black hole information: DERIVATION OF THE OPERATOR IDENTITY

 \subsection{Correlation-Function Test of the Conjecture}

 The operator identity $\tilde{G}=2P$ posits a direct equivalence between the algebraic shift derived from modular theory and the geometric translation of the emergent spacetime.
 While operator-level identities are mathematically rigid, their physical validity in complex quantum gravity models requires verification through observables.
-We propose a concrete test using two-point correlation functions within the AdS/CFT correspondence.
+We propose a specific test using two-point correlation functions within the framework of the AdS/CFT correspondence.

 We frame this test in the context of a two-sided eternal black hole, holographically dual to the thermofield double state $|\text{TFD}\rangle$.
+To precisely model the information transport, we adopt the algebraic setup relevant to the black hole information paradox.
+We identify $\tilde{\mathcal{N}}$ with the algebra of the old black hole and $\tilde{\mathcal{M}}$ with the enlarged algebra that includes the entire black hole plus an infalling message (Alice's diary).
+In this construction, the relative commutant $\tilde{\mathcal{N}}' \cap \tilde{\mathcal{M}}$ represents the specific information of Alice's diary.
+Technically, the canonical shift operator $\tilde{U}(s)$ is constructed to transport this information from $\tilde{\mathcal{N}}(s)' \cap \tilde{\mathcal{M}}$ to the dual relative commutant $\tilde{\mathcal{M}}' \cap \tilde{\mathcal{M}}_1(s)$ (the radiation sector).
+According to our main theorem ($\tilde{G}=2P$), the infinitesimal generator responsible for moving Alice's diary into the radiation sector coincides exactly with twice the generator of the geometric modular flow (the boost).

-The local algebras $\mathcal{M}$ and $\mathcal{N}$ correspond to nested subregions of the boundary CFT, specifically associated with the Right exterior region.
-Let $O_L$ and $O_R$ be local probe operators acting on the Left and Right boundaries, respectively.
-Since the canonical shift $\tilde{U}(s)$ is generated by the algebra on the Right, it acts non-trivially on $O_R$.
+Let $O_L$ and $O_R$ be local probe operators acting on the Left and Right asymptotic boundaries, respectively, where $O_R$ is associated with the infalling message.
+Since the generator $\tilde{G}$ acts as a geometric boost generator on the Right wedge, the corresponding unitary $\tilde{U}(s)$ induces a non-trivial coordinate shift on the probe $O_R$ for small $s$, effectively displacing its position relative to the horizon, while leaving the Left operator $O_L$ invariant.

 To probe whether this algebraic action corresponds to a geometric translation, we define a correlation function $F(s)$ that measures how the Left-Right entanglement implies a correlation change under the algebraic shift of the Right operator: